 - The Center is a hallmark of the institution.
 Though not necessarily the only source of education, training, research, and/or economic development in the topical area, the Center is recognized as uniquely strong in its focal area.

-There are 3 types of Centers of Excellence, see here for a definition of each.
+There are 3 types of Centers of Excellence.

 NOTE: It is recommended that the Office of Academic Affairs (156 Thomas Boyd Hall) be consulted in the developmental stage to help minimize hold ups at later stages of the process.